7 Ways Not to Ruin Your Clothes in the Laundry

 Mistake: Washing darks in hot water instead of cold

 Washing colored clothes in warm or hot water can cause them to prematurely fade.
 A better idea is to wash in cold H2O and use laundry detergent that is specifically designed for dark clothes to help maintain their color.
-(Check out these cleaning mistakes that are actually making your home dirtier!)
+By the way—you can also use cold water to remove certain stains from clothes (including pesky mustard stains).
+Here’s a guide on how to get mustard out of clothes.

 Mistake: Not washing and drying your clothes inside out